 Jesse said he first met Weston’s dad, Jason, in 1998 when they both showed pigs at the American Royal in Kansas City.
 Weston’s mom, Jackie, introduced Jesse to Payton’s dad Blaine, and now all three families are close friends.
 Both the Lackey and Rodgers families are repeat customers of Heimer Hampshire’s.
 Besides their friendship, a love of pigs and the youth livestock show industry, they have one more thing in common.
 They all believe keeping their pigs healthy starts with the Amaferm® advantage, found in the products they use from BioZyme® Inc.

-Amaferm is a natural prebiotic designed to maximize the nutritional value of feed.
-It is research-proven to combat stress by supporting the animal’s own immune system, significantly increasing intake and nutrient utilization.
+Amaferm®️ is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.
 It is the key ingredient in all BioZyme products.

 “The weaning process is historically the most stressful time in a young pig’s life,” Jesse said.
 “We started using Vita Charge® Liquid Boost® right away when it first became available.
 I don’t want to wean a litter of pigs without it.
 We use it at other stressful times and times of recovery too.
 There is no better way to get pigs back on feed again than to run Liquid Boost in the medicator.”